 When you were abusing drugs or alcohol, what did your diet look like?
 It’s likely that it consisted of late-night fast food, microwavable meals and other fatty foods.
 It’s common for substance abusers to have unhealthy diets because they spend their money on drugs and alcohol instead of fruits and vegetables.
-Now that you are sober, you may be wondering, “How should I be eating in recovery?”
+Now that you are in recovery from addiction, you may be wondering, “How should my nutrition be?”

-It’s worth learning about nutritious eating, as a well-balanced diet fights inflammation, boosts your mood and energy levels and lowers your relapse risk.
-Below are 10 nutrition tips that will support your recovery today and in the future.
+It’s worth learning about nutrition during addiction recovery, as a well-balanced diet fights inflammation, boosts your mood and energy levels and lowers your relapse risk.
+Below are 10 nutrition tips that will support your recovery from addiction today and in the future.

 Consult with a nutritionist.

 As a person in holistic recovery for addiction, your body may need nutrients that someone else does not.
 Therefore, it’s helpful to work with a nutritionist who specializes in addiction recovery.
 For example, it’s common for recovering addicts to be deficient in Vitamin B1, B5, B6, C and E as well as calcium, magnesium and niacin.

 Not only can a nutritionist put together a tailored plan for you, but also they can provide you with support and motivation.
 Healthy eating requires a series of good choices.
 It may start by avoiding fast foods, adding more fruits and vegetables to your plate and cooking more of your meals.
 A nutritionist will hold you accountable for your goals and find solutions to your challenges.

 As we explained above, it’s common for addicts to be deficient in many vitamins, particularly the B vitamins.
 But, this can be a problem.
 For example, Vitamin B12 is essential for human health and development.
 The vitamin makes DNA nerve cells and blood cells and is also crucial for metabolism, brain development and the immune system.